egilll/tex-linebreak2/docs/README.md

 You can also lay out arbitrary items (be it text or something else).
 The algorithm works with generic "box" (typeset material), "glue" (spaces that may have flexible sizing) and "penalty" items.
 Typically "boxes" are words, "glue" items are spaces and "penalty" items represent hyphenation points or other possible breaking points.
-These concepts are far more versatile than they may appear at first, as is discussed in the [original paper](#references).
+These concepts are more versatile than they may appear at first, as is discussed in the [original paper](#references).

 ```js
 import { TexLinebreak, MIN_COST } from "tex-linebreak2";